 Honeymoon Resorts in Hawaii

-Now that you’ve homed in on your criteria for your ideal Hawaii honeymoon resort, say “Aloha” to the top options, and discover your perfect fit.
-Fortunately, you can’t go wrong with any of them.
+Now that you’ve narrowed your criteria for your ideal Hawaii honeymoon resort, it’s time to discover your perfect fit.
+Say “aloha” to 15 of the top options — fortunately, you can’t go wrong with any of them.

 If you want to feel like you’ve dropped into a private, romantic haven with your spouse, Four Seasons Resort Lanai should be at the top of your list.
-As one of the few resorts on a 140-square-mile island nicknamed ‘the private isle,’ it allows you to enjoy your honeymoon activities without the presence of throngs of strangers.
+As one of the few resorts on Lanai, a 140-square-mile island nicknamed “the private isle,” it allows you to enjoy your honeymoon activities without the presence of throngs of strangers.

 While the lavishness of this famous resort could easily keep you happy for weeks, the concierge can also craft one-of-a-kind itineraries if you feel like exploring the island.
-Popular outings include a sunset catamaran cruise, a private, five-course dinner under the stars, horseback riding on the beach, and 4×4 adventures across wild terrain.
+Popular outings include a sunset catamaran cruise, a private gourmet picnic under the stars, horseback riding on the beach, and 4×4 adventures across wild terrain.
 And don’t miss the most romantic activity: a leisurely walk up Hulopoe Bay Beach that ends at a cliff-side perch overlooking Puupehe (also called Sweetheart Rock).

 If the idea of lounging on the white-sand beach of Oahu’s iconic North Shore sounds appealing, Turtle Bay Resort could be for you.
 It offers the idyllic combination of tropical foliage, powder-soft shores, a warm sea that seems to fade into infinity, and all of the amenities you’d expect from a world-class resort.

-One of the most popular features is the impressive dining options.
+One of the most popular features of the resort is its impressive dining options.
 The signature eatery is Humble Market Kitchin By Roy Yamaguchi, which serves Hawaiian-inspired fare made with fresh ingredients.
 There’s also a bar and grill, a coffee house that serves cold-pressed juices, smoothies using locally-sourced ingredients, specialty coffee drinks, and a food truck with local favorites like poke bowls.

 Another signature of this resort is its luau show, Te Au Moana Luau.
 During the show, you’ll savor a buffet of local foods, sip on handcrafted tropical cocktails, and try your hand at the dance moves during the interactive portion of the show.